 - Draw your design in pencil and only begin after you are happy with the drawing.
 It’s pretty difficult to change things after you have glued paper over the drawing.
-Work your drawing till it is perfection but don’t worry about any smudges or erasure marks since they will all be covered up with glue and collage.
+Work your drawing till it is perfect but don’t worry about any smudges or erasure marks since they will all be covered up with glue and collage.

-- Gather magazines, calendars, catalogues and circulars that have good weight paper and a glossy or semi-glossy surface.
+- Gather magazines, calendars, catalogs and circulars that have good weight paper and a glossy or semi-glossy surface.
 Try not to mix glossy and matte finished photos together on your image.
 It will look off in the finished product.

 - Decide on your color theme and begin gathering appropriate photos from the magazines and calendars you have assembled.
 I like to keep them separated by color and value in little folders for ease of searching later.